Roadrunner Comfort Support

 Why it happens: When the temperature outdoors drops a few degrees below your Set Temperature with the fan ON, the controller will see the air coming in as too cold, and turn off the fan.
 Then the indoor air warms from residual heat plus any new heat being generated.
 When the temperature rises above the Set Temperature again the fan restarts.
 The incoming air is too cold again, and the fan soon turns off again.
 And so on.
 The Roadrunner Comfort limits how often it can turn the fan on and off, but the slower this happens, the more the temperature indoors will stray from the Set Temperature.

-The Roadrunner Comfort uses your home Wifi network to go online and fetch the time of day after power failures.
-It also fetches the time at least once a day to correct any drift in its internal clock.
+The Roadrunner Comfort uses your home Wifi network to go online once a day to fetch the time of day, correcting any drift in its internal clock.
 If you do not have Wifi and internet service, you may lose your clock setting if there is a power failure or when you reset the controller.
 When this happens, you MUST set the clock in order for AUTO operation to function properly.

 Select or